lancedb/lance/docs/format.rst

         latest.manifest -- The manifest file for the latest version.
         _versions/*.manifest -- Manifest file for each dataset version.
         _indices/{UUID-*}/index.idx -- Secondary index, each index per directory.
+        _deletions/*.{arrow,bin} -- Deletion files, which contain ids of rows that have been deleted.

 A ``Manifest`` file includes the metadata to describe a version of the dataset.